-This section presents the details of the calculations for the utility performance measures previously defined in Section 2.2 and the optimization scenario for these measures.
-The main goal of the optimization is to find the best service rates (processor speeds) to maximize such measures.
+This subsection presents the details of the calculations (30)for the utility performance measures previously defined in Subsection 2.2 and the optimization scenario for these measures.
+The main goal of the optimization is to find the

+(31) best service rates (processor speeds) to maximize such measures.
 Next, the optimal service rates can be used to find the optimal system capacity among some conceivable system capacities for maximizing each measure.